When flooding occurs, areas around and within your home can be very dangerous. Please consider the following safety tips:

 - Thoroughly clean and disinfect all articles that got wet with floodwater.
 Floodwaters sometimes contain sewage, pesticides and other chemicals.
 When in doubt, throw them out.

 - Do not drive through a flooded area.
+The road or bridge may be washed out and the water may be deeper than it appears.
 During a flood, more people drown in their cars than anywhere else.

 - Be aware of and avoid downed power lines.
 Electric current will travel through water.